Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     ![Screenshot of the Logic App sender](media/logic-app-creation5.png)

     4. **Body**: If you select this field, you can either type whatever you want the body or pick from one the dynamic fields shown.

-**As noted before**, the Logic App Event Grid Connector does not make the event body (or data) readily available.
+The Event data does not appear automatically in the list of available dynamic content.
+You must switch to `Code view` to access the event data i.e. `@{triggerBody()?['data']}`.

 ### Create TripFact Table